 Types of PFDs

-Unless you're a commercial boat captain, or captaining a large vessel heading off-shore, you're likely interested in a Type III PFD or a Type V flotation device with Type III usage.
-Type III jackets are the most comfortable and cover all kinds of activities from fishing to wakeboarding and kayaking to paddleboarding.
+Unless you're a commercial boat captain or captaining a large vessel heading off-shore, you're likely interested in a Type III PFD or a Type V flotation device with Type III usage.
+Type III jackets are the most comfortable and cover all kinds of activities, from fishing to wakeboarding and kayaking to paddleboarding.
 Our review covers only the types of PFDs used during these kinds of recreational activities, with our biggest focus on paddle sports.
 If you're after a life jacket for other on-water uses, check out ourbest life jacket review.

 Like so many activities, the world of PFDs and life jackets has plenty of jargon - but what's accurate?
 Well, a life jacket is technically a Type I PFD, designed to tip you face-up in the water and potentially save your life even if you're unconscious and/or in rough waters.
 A PFD (or Personal Flotation Device) will keep a conscious person afloat in calm waters.
-However the term personal flotation device can be applied to all buoyancy aids that you might wear as extra flotation.Technically, while all life jackets are PFDs, not all PFDs are life jackets.
+However, the term personal flotation device can be applied to all buoyancy aids that you might wear as extra flotation.So, while technically all life jackets are PFDs, not all PFDs are life jackets.
 If this isn't unclear enough, to the general public, the Coast Guard applies the term life jacket to all wearable PFDs, and reserves the term PFD for more technical applications.
-At the end of the day, the odds are that no matter what you decide to call it, people will know what you're talking about.
+At the end of the day, the odds are that no matter which term you use, people will know what you're talking about.

 Choose Your Style

 Now that you know you're after a Type III PFD (or Type V, depending on your specific intended activity), how do you go about deciding which one is the right one?
 First, consider what kinds of activities you plan to do with your life jacket.
-Are you sitting on a pontoon boat getting a tan with friends?
+Are you leisurely lying in a canoe getting a tan with friends?
 Are you kayaking Class IV rapids out west?
-Are you fishing your favorite river for some tasty dinner?
+Are you fishing from a kayak in your favorite river for some tasty dinner?
 Are you languidly paddleboarding up the shore on vacation?
 There are various styles of vests that are better suited to certain activities than others.

 Full Coverage Vest